faruk145/STM32G0/Work5/ReadME.md

 -Your buttons should not bounce.

-Appendix A-Setting up USART and creating a print() function
+Appendix A-Setting up USART and creating a print() function:

 Pins PA2 and PA3 are connected to the ST/Link Debugge IC on the back which gets passed to the PC over USB as a Virtual COM port.
 This can be seen from the schematic of the board.
 First, we need to determine the USART modules